 © Andrew Hendry

-A project of DIVERSITAS aiming at exploring the links between biodiversity, ecosystem functioning and services
+A project of DIVERSITAS exploring the links between biodiversity, ecosystem functioning and services, and human well-being

-ecoSERVICES is dedicated to investigating the impact of biodiversity change on ecosystem functioning and services.
+ecoSERVICES is dedicated to investigating the impact of biodiversity change on ecosystem functioning and services, and human well-being.
 Its mission is to:

 - Understand the link between biodiversity and ecosystem functioning;

 - Identify the relationship between ecological functions and ecosystem services;

 - Assess the effect of ecosystem service change on human well-being, and evaluate human responses to ecosystem service change.